PlotTwist: A Creative Plot Generation Framework with Small Language Models: Related Work

 \section{Related Work}

-\textbf{Story and Plot Generation.} The challenge of automatic narrative generation has been approached progressively in scientific domain.
-Early neural methods introduced hierarchical generation, decomposing stories into premise and continuation stages~\cite{fan2018hierarchical}, while Plan-and-Write frameworks explicitly separated outline planning from surface realization~\cite{yao2019plan}.
-Building on this, PlotMachines~\cite{rashkin2020plotmachines} incorporated dynamic plot state tracking to maintain narrative coherence across long outputs.
-More recently, LLM-based systems have advanced narrative generation further.
-Agents' Room~\cite{huot2024agents} employs multi-agent collaboration to simulate the division of labor in professional writing rooms, and \cite{gurung2025learning} demonstrate that explicit reasoning chains substantially improve long-form narrative quality.
-Despite these advances, such systems remain tethered to frontier-scale computation, limiting their practical accessibility.
-A recent survey~\cite{teleki2025survey} comprehensively charts this evolving landscape, underscoring that structured, quality-aware generation remains an open problem. \textbf{Preference Alignment and Efficient Models.} Reinforcement Learning from Human Feedback (RLHF) has been shown to be effective for aligning LLMs with human preferences, but the training pipeline, typically involving reward model learning and reinforcement learning optimization, can be computationally expensive.
-Direct Preference Optimization (DPO)~\cite{rafailov2023direct} offers a simpler, more stable alternative by reframing alignment as a classification problem over preference pairs, making it especially attractive for resource-constrained settings.
-Our work leverages DPO within an MoE architecture~\cite{shazeer2017outrageously,fedus2022switch}, which enables sparse, efficient computation without sacrificing model capacity. \textbf{Evaluation of Creative Text.} Evaluating creative generation remains fundamentally challenging.
-Early work questioned whether pretrained models genuinely improve story quality~\cite{see2019massively}, while more recent studies suggest that LLM-generated text often lacks authentic creativity despite exhibiting strong surface-level fluency~\cite{chakrabarty2024art}.
-Automated evaluation has increasingly turned to LLM-as-a-Judge frameworks~\cite{zheng2023judging}, which offer scalable proxies for human judgment.
-However, such judges are susceptible to positional and shortcut biases~\cite{marioriyad2025_silent_judge}, motivating the design of more robust evaluation protocols.
-Recent work explores curiosity-driven~\cite{kumar2025_curiosity_judge} and agent-based~\cite{yu2025_agent_judge} judging strategies to improve reliability.
-Our NQDs are theoretically grounded in affective narratology~\cite{hogan2011affective} and operationalized through structured reward modeling, drawing on recent creative evaluation benchmarks~\cite{zheng2025_cmlbench,kim2025_llm_creativity_eval} to ensure both validity and interpretability.
+\textbf{Story and Plot Generation.} Early neural methods introduced hierarchical generation, decomposing stories into premise and continuation stages~\cite{fan2018hierarchical}, while Plan-and-Write frameworks explicitly separated outline planning from surface realization~\cite{yao2019plan}.
+More recently, Agents' Room~\cite{huot2024agents} simulates professional writing rooms.
+Such systems remain tethered to frontier-scale computation, and a recent survey notes that structured, quality-aware generation remains an open problem~\cite{teleki2025survey}. \\ \textbf{Preference Alignment and Efficient Models.} Reinforcement Learning from Human Feedback (RLHF) is effective for aligning LLMs with human preferences, but the training pipeline can be computationally expensive.
+Direct Preference Optimization (DPO)~\cite{rafailov2023direct} offers a simpler, more stable alternative, making it attractive for resource-constrained settings, as is sparse computation in MoE architectures~\cite{shazeer2017outrageously,fedus2022switch}. \\ \textbf{Evaluation of Creative Text and Reliability of LLM Judges.} Evaluating creative generation remains challenging.
+Despite their strong surface-level fluency, LLM-generated stories often lack authentic creativity~\cite{chakrabarty2024art}.
+Consequently, recent work has increasingly adopted LLM-as-a-Judge frameworks~\cite{zheng2023judging} and dimension-specific benchmarks for creative writing~\cite{zheng2025_cmlbench,kim2025_llm_creativity_eval}.
+However, LLM judges exhibit systematic biases, including same-family preference \cite{panickssery2024self,ye2024justice}, verbosity bias \cite{dubois2024length}, and limited agreement with expert evaluations \cite{fein2025litbench}.
+Existing mitigation strategies include cross-family judge panels \cite{verga2024poll}, structured deliberation \cite{chan2024chateval}, and evidence-based justifications \cite{jiang2025hamlet}; nevertheless, judge errors remain correlated across models \cite{kohli2026judgeseffectivevotescorrelated}, and conventional agreement measures can be distorted by skewed score distributions.